csurgay/ansible-training/exercises/01_InstallAndConfig/README.md

 # Exercise 1.
 Provisioning the Training Lab

-### In this exercise the following subject will be covered:
+### In this exercise the following subjects will be covered:

 1. Launh Ansible control node and three managed hosts in containers
 2. Set up SSH keys so that Ansible can access managed hosts